emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 1.2
 License: GPLv2 or later

-Help your visitors quickly & easily share your pages and content.
+Allow your visitors to quickly & easily share your pages and content.

 == Description ==
 The E-MAILiT Share Button adds share buttons to all of your posts and pages, simply.